I’m so freakin’ excited! I am launching my first ever eBook in two editions. The topic… malas!

 You may be wondering, what the heck is a mala?
-You might even be thinking, yeah that’s not for me.
+You might even be thinking, yeah... that’s not for me.
 But let’s not pass judgement so soon!
 This IS for everyone, and here’s why you should lean in and give malas a shot.

-When malas are used as intended, for meditation or japa mala as it’s called, they become a powerful tool for improving your wellbeing.
-You reduce stress, create more zen, feel a greater sense of self-love, increase feelings of gratitude, become a magnet for attracting what you desire, and have increased feelings of connection.
+When malas are used as intended, for meditation (or japa mala as it’s called), they become a powerful tool for improving your wellbeing.
+Malas help with reducing stress, creating more zen, feeling a greater sense of self-love, increasing feelings of gratitude, becoming a magnet for attracting what you desire, and developing increased feelings of connection.

 Have you ever said, “I’ve tried meditation, but I just can’t do it?”
 You’ve heard of the wonderful benefits and you recognize that your self-care routine could be more of a priority, but some things just feel like work.
 The last thing you need is more work!

 In an environment of being bombarded all day with incoming messages and information being streamed from numerous devices simultaneously, to actually sit quietly and focus the mind feels highly unattainable.
-Of course you think I can’t do this.
+Of course you think you don't have time to meditate.
 When we think we’re not good at something, of course we don’t want to play.
 The same goes for meditating and creating more zen.